LawyerCat42069/BRC-420-69/A-READMEFIRST.md

    9. Reading application picks up on and displays all Child Ordinal metadata alongside the Child Ordinal file in an aesthetically pleasing manner.
    10. When application is terminated, optionally clear cache as well.

-**How onchain indexing?**
+**How Onchain Indexing?**

-By establishing a dapp and token inscription that monitors the blockchain and keeps an onchain index of all BRC-420 inscriptions from the moment of their appearance on the blockchain, (Token designation BRC-741), along with their genesis txid/io, we can onchain index via triangulation between the child satoshi txid/io, .
+By establishing a dapp and token inscription system that monitors the blockchain and keeps an onchain index of all BRC-420 inscriptions from the moment of their appearance on the blockchain by inscribing them in tables kept/sent to & in a single wallet, (Token designation BRC-741), along with their genesis txid/io and inscription txid/io, we can onchain index via triangulation between the child satoshi txid/io, the parent genesis txid/io, and the inscribed tables contained in the BRC-741 wallet address.
+The wallet address itself is the third immutable point, and with proper dApp structure the data inscribed.
+We can establish fully onchain authentication of Ordinals for a variety of use cases using two immutable points of data and inscribed tables all found in the same wallet.

+Ideally this dApp is run alongside Bitcoin Core by many so that there is decentralized hosting.
+The keys to the wallet used by the dapp should be cryptographically generated upon its launch and be known only to the dapp.
+The dapp can send updated tables or new tables as needed (either on a time-based interval or when a new full table is created) to dApp users by generating the new table as read-only output in their specified directory, and the inscription of those updated tables can be handled on a regular basis through other dapp protocols (multisig crowdfunding of the inscription of the new table, perhaps).
+Theoretically, after inscription, or once “perfect” operation has been achieved, the dApp inscription itself could be sent to the BRC-741 wallet to become fully autonomous and self-governing.

 **SWOT ANALYSIS**

 **Stengths:** I believe these are fairly indicated above.
 I think the greatest strength lies in the potential of onchain indexing.
 The compression and cryptography we can take or leave as desired.
 The onchain computing/web stuff is neat too.